 Typically, the gold loan per gram rate is based on the market price of gold and purity, so it is fixed.
 However, some lenders may offer better terms, especially to borrowers with a strong repayment history or those taking larger loans.

-You can check today’s gold loan per gram rate by visiting the official websites of your chosen lenders or calling their customer service.
+You can check today's gold loan price per gram by visiting the official websites of your chosen lenders or calling their customer service.
 Many banks and NBFCs also provide online gold loan calculators for real-time rate estimates.

 Once the loan is disbursed, fluctuations in gold prices do not affect your existing loan.
 However, if gold prices drop significantly, lenders may request additional collateral.
 In case of missed payments, the lender may auction the pledged gold to recover the loan amount.